 Depending on the kind of study you wish to pursue in the USA, you will need either the F-1 visa or the M-1 Visa.
 If you intend pursuing a full time study in a university college, seminary, conservatory and high schools, you need the F-1 visa.
 Intending students for non- academic or vocational studies like mechanics or fashion design should get the M-1 visa.

 For you to qualify for the F-1 student visa as a Nigerian,you must;

-- Be enrolled as a full-time student in an approved education provider in US
+- Have applied as a full-time student in an approved institution in the USA

 - Have been issued an I-20 by a US University (This indicates that you have been offered an admission)

 - Have sufficient funds for the entire time of studies;

 - Must maintain residency in the home country and intends to return after his/her studies

 Before applying for the F-1 Student Visa, you must have applied for admission in your institution of choice and received an offer of admission.